mikavilpas/plover-finnish/doc/agglutination.md

 ### Infinitive verbs

-Infinite verbs are used like nouns:
+Infinitive verbs are used like nouns:

 * there are 5 different forms
 * some can be either in active (I do, you do, they do) or in passive (is being